Build Your Investor Hunter AI Agent with ADK

 📚 Official Documentation

-đź’ˇ Next Steps for Your Startup
+đź’ˇ Next Steps for Your Agent

 - Optimize Your Prompts: Experiment with "Chain of Thought" prompting in your System Instructions to improve the Pitch Coach's reasoning.

-adk webinterface is great for testing, but you can use the ADK's API endpoints to power a custom frontend built in React, Flutter, or Next.js.
+- Refine UI/UX: The adk web interface is great for testing, but you can use the ADK's API endpoints to power a custom frontend built in React, Flutter, or Next.js.

 🤝 Stay in Touch